 Champion & Co, vinegar brewers of London, was established in 1705.
 In an age before refrigeration, vinegar was a much more important commodity than it is today, due to its preservative effect on foodstuffs.

 William Champion (died 1799) had acquired a brewery on City Road by 1794.
-Champion died suddenly whilst serving as Sheriff of London in 1799.
-The business was taken over by his son, Thomas Champion (1774 – 1846).
+He died suddenly whilst serving as Sheriff of London in 1799, and the business was taken over by his son, Thomas Champion (1774 – 1846).

 From 1813 to 1818 the business was known as Champion & Moore, when a Francis Moore joined in partnership.
 The premises were burgled in 1814, with £1,000 of valuables stolen.
 Moore left the partnership in 1818 to establish himself independently.